oeniehead/containerized-router/README.md

 - Kea DDNS requires DDNS server (bind?) for DNS updates
 - ISP connection must sync IPv6 prefix to DHCPv6 servers via backstage event bus
 - Netavark has an example plugin that moves host network interfaces to the container namespace

-# Network design

-Network is split into multiple VLANs.
-Each VLAN has a local IPv4 prefix and a local IPv6 prefix.
-IPv4 addresses are handed out by DHCP.
-IPv6 addresses are distributed by SLAAC + RDNSS.
-IPv6 explicitly only distributes ULA addresses to allow for multihoming.
-This means that radvd must run on the firewall.
-DHCP services are moved to a container.

-Ingress containers are plugged into the DMZ network and will be used as gateways.
-The firewall decides which ingress to use for outbound traffic.
-The ingresses will use NPt to translate from ULA prefixes to GUA prefixes appropriate for the ingress.
-For IPv4, the ingress will simply use NAT.

-Ingresses will always use NAT for IPv4, meaning that they maintain a port forwarding list for incoming traffic on IPv4 and perform NAT for outgoing traffic.
-For IPv6 either NPt is used if IPv6-PD is supported upstream, otherwise a form of NAT6 can be used (for VPNs for instance).

-A benefit of this approach is that little knowledge of external addresses is needed inside the network.
-It can also provide mostly seamless failover support for both IPv4 and IPv6.